hindu-comm/mail_stream_advaita-l/2017/02/A_wonderful_string_o/212__Praveen_R._Bhat.md

 > all encompassing
 >

-​To add to Siva Senani ji's translation, other possible translations of the 4 following words are: apUrva =causeless/ that which is not the cause, anapara =effectless/ that which is not an effect, anantara =that without inner-side (not that without inside like Max Mueller's translation leading
+To add to Siva Senani ji's translation, other possible translations of the 4 following words are: apUrva =causeless/ that which is not the cause, anapara =effectless/ that which is not an effect, anantara =that without inner-side (not that without inside like Max Mueller's translation leading